Written By

 • Revision Surgery: Patients may need one or more surgeries to remove faulty hernia mesh.

 Symptoms that can require hernia mesh removal include urinary problems, fever or swelling at the surgery site.
-Delayed or long-term complications can also occur.
+Delayed or long-term complications can also happen.
 These include adhesions, hernia recurrence or chronic pain that may occur years after the original surgery.

 three icons representing filing a lawsuit